Skip to main content

 • Matched: All, Yes, or No (whether the token matched your rules).

-• Multiple: Min/max range for price multiple.
+• Multiple: Min/max range for snapshot-window multiple.

 • Search token: Filter by contract address.